Top Unified Communication Tools and Providers For 2022

 2. Mobility First

-50% of today's professionals use a smartphone or other mobile device as their primary work "computer."
+Fifty percent of today's professionals use smartphones or other mobile devices as their primary work "computer."
 We're officially at a mobile tipping point.
-Today's best UCaaS solutions don't just offer mobility as a feature, they offer mobile-first capabilities that support full business communications from mobile.
+Today's best UCaaS solutions don't just offer mobility as a feature.
+They offer mobile-first capabilities that support full business communications from mobile.

-Leading UCaaS mobility solutions enable workers to continue responding to messages while participating in a voice or video call without having to switch apps.
-They also offer "deep integration” or the ability to plug-and-play with your existing business apps, like Excel and Salesforce.
+Leading UCaaS mobility solutions enable workers to continue responding to messages while participating in a voice or video call without switching apps.
+They also offer "deep integration," or the ability to plug-and-play with your existing business apps, like Excel and Salesforce.

-The workforce is also increasingly adopting bring-your-own-device (BYOD) as a solution for some employees.
-UCaaS can make secure work from an employee's device possible by creating boundaries between personal calls and texts and work communications.
-This includes the use of both the personal and work phone number from the same device while keeping corporate data under wraps.
+The workforce is also increasingly adopting bring-your-own-device (BYOD) solutions for some employees.
+UCaaS can make secure work from an employee's device possible by creating boundaries between personal calls, texts, and work communications.
+This includes using both the personal and work phone number from the same device while keeping corporate data under wraps.

 3. Unified Messaging

-Unified messaging is a UCaas feature that provides employees with easy, unified access to all of their messages across channels, from a single portal.
-This eliminates the possibility of missed information that can all-too-easily occur when you’re checking email, voicemail, chat messages, project management software comments, and more from separate platforms or apps.
+Unified messaging is a UCaas feature that provides employees with easy, unified access to all their messages across channels from a single portal.
+This eliminates the possibility of missing information that can easily occur when you’re checking email, voicemail, chat messages, project management software comments, and more from separate platforms or apps.

 Yesterday’s cubicles and desk phones aren’t a part of how many of us work today.
 Instead, today’s workers may share open office space, collaborate with global teams, or maintain communications with coworkers while they’re traveling for work.
 Unified Messaging makes it easy to do everything you need, from click to return a client’s call or participate in group messages with a project team, from a single app.

 UCaaS and other web conferencing technologies have significantly extended the idea of business meetings to include global teams.
-By the end of 2018, the total market for business conferencing technology is projected to reach a worth of $35.6 billion.
+The total market for business conference solutions is expected to grow from $4.6 billion in 2021 to almost $10 billion by 2028.
 Today’s workers would much rather dial into a meeting than attend in person, especially given that researchers estimate people are 13 percent more productive at home than at the office.